Noise Archives | Campbell Associates

 MEASURING HIGH NOISE LEVELS

-The Campbell Associates team recently went to a clay pigeon shooting range as part of an experiment to capture accurate high sound pressure levels.
-They took measurements from various shot guns at a distance of 0.5m from the trigger, using a sound level meter (see picture x).
-This type of measurement is sometimes required to assess the hearing protection used by individuals participating in gun related leisure activities.
+The Campbell Associates team attended a clay pigeon shooting range as part of an experiment to capture accurate high noise levels and sound pressure levels.
+Measurements were taken from various shotguns at a distance of 0.5m from the trigger, using a sound level meter designed for high sound pressure level measurement.

-1. The standard meter which has a 140dB full scale range.
+1. The standard meter with a 140dB full-scale measurement range

-2. The standard meter in high level mode which boosts the full scale range to 150dB.
+2. The standard meter in high-level mode, increasing the full-scale range to 150dB

-3. The standard meter with a quarter inch high level microphone capsule.
-This increases the full scale measurement range to 160dB.
+3. The standard meter fitted with a quarter-inch high-level microphone capsule, extending the measurement range to 160dB

 The Results:

-1. In the standard mode the system frequently overloaded when the microphone was positioned closer than 1 meter from the gun being fired.
+1. In the standard measurement mode, the system frequently overloaded when the microphone was positioned closer than 1 metre from the gun being fired, highlighting the challenges of measuring extreme noise levels at shooting ranges.

 Figure 1.